 There are universally accepted colonoscopy preparation kits that you can get online containing Miralax and Dulcolax.
-This kit is usually acceptable for most colonoscopies - be sure to clarify with your endoscopist, if they are happy with you using this kit.
-You can also get the Miralax and Dulcolax Colonoscopy Prep Kit for diabetics, if you suffer with diabetes.
+This kit is usually acceptable for most colonoscopies - be sure to clarify with your endoscopist if they are happy with you using this kit.
+You can also get the Miralax and Dulcolax Colonoscopy Prep Kit for diabetes if you suffer from diabetes.

 You may be asked to give yourself an enema as well, to clean things from below.
 An unclean colon can lead to a longer exam, and carries an increased risk of missing important abnormalities.
 You should be sure to follow the doctor's instructions closely.

-Certain conditions may affect the colonoscopy.
-Prior to the colonoscopy, let the doctor know about the following details:
+Certain conditions may affect colonoscopy.
+Prior to colonoscopy, let the doctor know about the following details:

-Depending upon your age and your risk factors, you may have screening colonoscopies recommended every five to ten years.
-Your doctor will follow guidelines that are based upon evidence that has shown that regular colonoscopy prevents death and disease from colon cancer and related conditions.
+Depending on your age and your risk factors, you may have screening colonoscopies recommended every five to ten years.
+Your doctor will follow guidelines based on evidence that regular colonoscopy prevents death and disease from colon cancer and related conditions.

-The following is a step by step guide on when to and what to do to prepare properly for your colonoscopy:
+The following is a step by step guide on when and what to do to properly prepare for your colonoscopy:

 At about a week to 5 days before your colonoscopy, you should make sure you are very familiar with what this test is about, have all your questions answered and start changing your diet to make sure you can have an effective colon cleanse.

 You will need to start a "low residue diet".

 A low residue diet is a diet low in fiber.
 This includes food like: